anaalbsantos/to-do-lists/README.md

-# to-do-lists
+# to-do lists ✓

-Project in Ruby on Rails
+A simple Ruby on Rails application to create and manage multiple to-do lists, each containing one or more items.
+The project demonstrates the use of Rails MVC architecture with nested resources and basic CRUD functionality.